Skip links

 7 Easy Personal Hygiene Tips to Increase Food Safety

 Keeping listeria and other food contaminating bacteria at bay is imperative to improve food safety in any processing plant.
-One false move and you could be shelling out thousands, if not millions, in product recalls, lawsuits, and replacing of equipment.
+One false move and you could be shelling out thousands, if not millions, in product recalls, lawsuits, and replacing of the equipment.

 While sanitary equipment design plays a huge role in increasing food safety and decreasing the risk of contamination, there is another factor to consider: the personal hygiene practices of your employees.